Starting to drive is a memorable moment in many people’s lives. But when’s the right time to stop?

 - Highlight the positives of giving up.
 A great way of convincing someone to give up their car is to explain how much money they’ll save.
 Other forms of transport could be cheaper if they’re not covering many miles.

 - Use examples.
-Ask them to recall whether they’ve recently felt scared when driving, and perhaps give your own examples of when you thought they might be struggling.
-Finding out that someone else has noticed their difficulties driving may be the wake-up call they need.
+Ask them to recall whether they’ve recently felt scared driving, and perhaps give your own example of when you thought they might be struggling.
+Finding out someone else has noticed their difficulties driving may be the wake-up call they need.
 But remember it can be a difficult realisation, so always be sympathetic.

 The best alternatives to driving

 Giving up driving doesn’t mean giving up your freedom.
 There are practical travel alternatives and they often end up being cheaper than running and maintaining a car.